lgarron/pouchdb-deprecation-warning-repro/README.md

 node script/dev.js
 ```

-Then open http://localhost:1234/ in a broser and observe the following output:
+Then open http://localhost:1234/ in a browser and observe the following output:

 ```
 false